 - 15 October: UCAS deadline for the University of Oxford and Cambridge and for most courses in Medicine, Veterinary Medicine, and Dentistry.
 The Aim Higher programme supports those students who are researching applications to highly-selective degree courses and universities, which includes an interview workshop in October / November in readiness for university applications.
 Unifrog includes a search tool to help you select which Oxbridge college to apply to; log-ins are provided to both current KTS students and their parents.

-- 15 January: all other students work towards the 15 January UCAS deadline for all other undergraduate courses.
-Students will work with their tutors to finalise their personal statements and complete their UCAS application, before meeting with either Mrs Hopkins or Mr Raymen to review and submit their application.
+- 26 January: all other students work towards the 26 January UCAS deadline for all other undergraduate courses.
+Students will work with their tutors to finalise their personal statements and complete their UCAS application, before meeting with either Mrs Hopkins, Mr Raymen or Ms Thompson to review and submit their application.
 The sooner students make appointments, the better the Sixth Form team will be able to support them, so they are encouraged not to leave their applications to the last minute.